5. Controllers

 Move over to GitHub and select your repository, you should see something like this:

 - Click Compare & pull request, this should take you to the Open a pull request screen.
-We really should add further narrative to the description (feel free to do so), in the interests of brevity I wont.
+We really should add further narrative to the description (feel free to do so), in the interests of brevity I won't.

 When happy click: Create pull request this takes you to the merge pull request screen: